Codex-013/Tic_Tac_Toe_Game/README.md

 - Visual feedback for winning moves
 - Animated turn indicator
 - Responsive design
+- Mobile-friendly interface
+- Touch-optimized controls
+- Works on all screen sizes

 ### Controls
 - **New Game**: Start a new game
 - **Reset Game**: Clear the current game
 - **Reset Score**: Reset all scores
 - **Home**: Return to game mode selection

+## 📱 Mobile Support

+The game is fully optimized for mobile devices with:
+- Responsive layout that adapts to any screen size
+- Touch-friendly buttons and controls
+- Optimized game board size for mobile screens
+- Vertical layout for controls on smaller screens
+- No text selection or unwanted zooming
+- Smooth animations and transitions
+- Works in both portrait and landscape modes

 ## 🚀 How to Play